DjangoGirls/tutorial/deploy/README.md

 # Deploy!

-Until now your website was only available on your computer, now we will learn how to deploy it!
+Until now your website was only available on your computer, now you will learn how to deploy it!
 Deploying is a process of publishing your application on the Internet so people can finally go and see your app :)

 As you learned, a website has to be located on a server.
 There are a lot of providers, but we will use the one with the simplest deployment process: [Heroku](http://heroku.com/).
 Heroku is free for small applications that don't have too many visitors, it'll definitely be enough for you too.